eded333/TheFuckingList/README.md

 ## Size matters

-I have resorted to prune the blocklists of dead domains creating a dead domain list, [deadlist](https://raw.githubusercontent.com/eded333/TheFuckingList/main/deadlist.txt).
+I have resorted to pruning the blocklist of dead domains creating a dead domain list, [deadlist](https://raw.githubusercontent.com/eded333/TheFuckingList/main/deadlist.txt).

 The deadlist is monitored to remove from it any domain that become active again.